williamkorompis/hello-world/README.md

 # hello-world
 # My name is William Korompis.
+Currently enrolled in MS Data Analytics in McDaniel College.